-These monumental work of art were conceived by using a variety of sub Saharan adzes.
+These monumental works of art were carved with a variety of sub-Saharan adzes.

-The artist sat or crouched on the ground carving with one hand while using the other hand, lap, thighs and knees to fasten the object.

-Producing such elaborate sculptures of great precision with simple use of an adze required great concentration and technical skills.
-Although the Baga had long history of trade with the west, industrial tools were never incorporated into usage. (western carving tools require two hands to manipulate).
+Sitting or crouching on the ground, the artist carved with one hand while using his other hand, lap, thighs, and knees to hold the object in place.
+The production of such elaborate, precisely made sculptures with a simple adze required great concentration and technical skill.
+Although the Baga had a long history of trade with the West, they never resorted to industrial tools.
+(It takes two hands to manipulate Western carving tools.)

-These artists worked within their tradition, all in close geographical proximity, each aware of the other accomplishments.
-All had full license from their community to artistic freedom,

-Their visual language developed from the memory of works seen at their masters.
+The artists worked within their tradition, all in close geographical proximity, each aware of the other’s accomplishments.
+All enjoyed full artistic license from their community.
+Their visual language developed from their memory of their masters’ works.

-The moment a piece was delivered to the respected client ( women’s association) etc’
+The moment a piece was delivered to the client ( women’s association, etc.),

-the artist lost sight of it all together.
-A man would never venture into the women’s sacred grove, were Such idols resided.
+the artist never saw it again.
+A man could never venture into a women’s sacred grove, where these idols resided.

-the western studio concept containing works in process, enabling contemplation was totally alien to these artists. each new commission had to be projected from memory and from scratch.
-Each work, a unique work of art. the artistic heritage of their ancestors was respected and considered sacred.
+The Western concept of a studio that contained multiple works in process and enabled contemplation was totally alien to these artists.
+Each new commission had to be drawn from memory and made from scratch.
+Each work was unique.
+The artists respected the artistic heritage of their ancestors and considered it sacred.

-These artists produced corpus of works which were organically United with their community and faithful to their tradition.
-But all were way far from atavistic rigidity or soulless formalism.
+The artists produced bodies of work that were organically bound to their community and faithful to their tradition, yet never marred by atavistic rigidity or soulless formalism.

-They produced wonderful examples where artistic license and tradition go hand in hand in order to portray the divine.
+Their creations, in fact, are wonderful examples of artistic license and tradition working in tandem to portray the divine.